Santosh-16k/Udacity_DRL_NanoDegree_p2/Report.md

     2nd Fully connected layer - input: 128 + 4 (action_size) output 128 (ReLU Activation)
     3rd Fully connected layer - input: 128 output: 1 (Linear Activation)

+### DDPG Algorithm
+Deep Deterministic Policy Gradient, also known as DDPG, is an off policy algorithm.
+The system architecture is based on Actor Critic based framework.
+The actor takes states of the system as inputs and outputs the action to be taken.
+The critic takes both states and actions as input and outputs the Q-value for the state-action pair.

 Parameters used in DDPG algorithm:

     Learning Rate: 1e-4